-the plate method is the GOAT
+the plate method is the GOAT: a quick & dirty guide to meal balance

 HOW TO NOT USE THE PLATE METHOD